This is really hard

 Include Your Partner

-One thing we learned in our research is that couples often struggle to have these conversations, and that disconnect can create tension.
+One thing learned through research is that couples often struggle to have these conversations, and that disconnect can create tension.
 Both men and women described feeling like “they missed each other,” even though what they wanted most was connection and support.
-Working through these exercises—especially the Whole Self Approach, individually and together—and exploring where your values align and differ can help you navigate both connection and disagreement more deeply.
+These exercises—especially the Whole Self Approach™—can help you understand your values and see where they are similar to or different from someone else’s.
+This can help you talk through things together.

 Try these reflection excercises